Badger: In popular culture

-In Europe during the medieval period, accounts of badgers in bestiaries described badgers as working together to dig holes under mountains.
+Medieval European bestiaries described badgers as working together to dig holes under mountains.
 They were said to lie down at the entrance of the hole holding a stick in their mouths, while other badgers piled dirt on their bellies.
-Two badgers would then take hold of the stick in the badger's mouth, and drag the animal loaded with dirt away, almost in the fashion of a wagon.
-The moralizing component of bestiaries often took precedence over their function as natural history texts, and this description of badgers most likely reflects an allegorical exemplar rather than what everyday people in the Middle Ages might or might not have believed about how badgers behave in the wild.
+Two badgers would then take hold of the stick in the badger's mouth, and drag the animal loaded with dirt away, in the fashion of a wagon.
+The moralizing component of bestiaries often took precedence over their function as natural history texts, and this description of badgers was likely understood as an allegory.